Lethja/Newth/DJGPP/README.md

 ### Using CWSDPMI

 There are two ways to use Cwsdpmi.
-Which way is better depends on the circumstances of the user and system
+Which way is better depends on the circumstances of the user and system.
+Both methods assume that you're in the same directory as `DL.EXE` and `TH.EXE` and that `cwsdpmi.svp` has been installed in it's default directory.

 #### Method 1: Copy CWSDPMI.EXE to the same directory as the program